Integration guide

 • make a compliance decision wether to onboard this client or not

-The client is deemed verified from a compliance perspective when a compliance decision is produced.
+The client is deemed verified from a compliance perspective when a compliance decision is output.

 In Ondorse, a client record corresponds to case.
 The case holds the whole compliance profile of the client which includes documents, attributes, verification points, risk profile and more.